opencast/helper-scripts/export-videos/README.md

 | `create_series_dirs`  | Whether to create a directory for each series when using the `-s`option     | False                                    |
 | `original_filenames`  | Whether to keep the original filenames (otherwise track id is used)         | False                                    |

 &ast; Use the search option to export tracks used by the Engage Player, since the engage-player publication doesn't actually contain the tracks.
+For this to work you need to configure the presentation url if you have a separate presentation node.

 ### Usage